NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

   %%configure -f
   {
       "conf":{
-            "spark.pyspark.python": "python3.9",
-            "spark.dynamicAllocation.enabled":false,
             "spark.submit.pyFiles": "s3 path to spark_rapids_ml.zip"
       }
   }

   ```
+- Run the notebook cells.
   **Note**: these settings are for demonstration purposes only.
 Additional tuning may be required for optimal performance.
-- Run the notebook cells.